 Amount surrendered is the cash lump sum that is being exchanged for annual pension at the calculation date.

 Factor is based on the member's actual age (complete years and months, ignoring part months) at the calculation date.
 The factor is taken from table P1IC1 and is expressed as an amount of annual pension to be awarded for every £100 of lump sum surrendered.
-The factor should be chosen from the appropriate column in the table, depending on if the member is exchanging for member only pension or member and widow/widower's pension.
-When the member dies and member and widow/widower's pension is exchanged for, half of the increase to the member's pension is payable to the widow/widower.
+The factor should be chosen from the appropriate column in the table:

 There are scenarios defined in the scheme rules (unauthorised lump sum payment and conversion of retirement lump sum for a pension credit member) where the member can only surrender the lump sum in exchange for an increase to the member's pension.
+Therefore, columns (3) and (4) of Table P1IC1 should not be used for such cases.